ccard/csci565Project3/README.md

 #### Peer Node

-##### A Little bit of Setup
+##### A Little Bit of Setup

 To setup the MOUNT-DIR create a new directory in `/tmp/<your dir name>` replacing `<your dir name>` with a unique name.
 The MOUNT-DIR you just created will be used as the mounting point when starting the peer node below.
-The LOCAL-DIR is the path to the directory of files that you wish your peer to notifiy the tracking server that it is willing to upload them.
+The LOCAL-DIR is the path to the directory of files that you wish your peer to notifiy the tracking server that it is willing to upload.
 This can be an exisitng directory or it can be one that you create your self.

 ##### Using the Peer Node

 To start the peer node run command `./peer.py CENTRAL-SERVER LOCAL-PATH MOUNT-PATH LOCAL-PORT`.
 To get more details on what the different parameters are run `./peer.py [-h | --help]`.
 The MOUNT-PATH now contains all files that other peers in this system are willing to upload to find.
-To find the files in the system use `ls MOUNT-DIR`.
+To find the files in the system use `ls MOUNT-DIR`, connects to the tracking server and then lists all the files in the system.
+MOUNT-DIR is populated with all files the tracking server knows about.
 When you want to download a specific file just perform any file system operation that reads the file.
 For example `cat <the file name>`, `less <the file name>` or even `vim <the file name>`.

 #### Tracking Server